By: Keren Zelicha

 Vaginal discharges are necessary to maintain the health of the vagina’s mucous membrane lining.
 The amount of vaginal discharge may vary according to the menstrual cycle.
 Most women produce more white- transparent discharges before ovulation.
 This is a good symptom that occurs due to elevated Estradiol levels.
 Vaginal discharges are considered normal if their color is transparent or white, odorless and not accompanied by itching or burning sensation.

-When the amount of vaginal discharge increase and the color, quality and smell change, this is regarded as leucorrhea.
+When the amount of vaginal discharge increase and the color, quality and smell change, this is may be a sigh of an infection.
+Especially when the discharge is yellow or green, has an offensive odor, and is accompanied by irritation, itching, pain and tissue inflammation.

 Chinese medicine and Vaginal discharge